-Any Pilot found to have more than 0.00 micrograms of alcohol in 100 millilitres of blood (0.00 on the breath analyser machine) shall be penalised.
-The penalty for a first offence is disqualification from the Event for the Pilot or the offending person.
+Any Pilot or offending person found to have more than 0.00 micrograms of alcohol in 100 millilitres of blood (0.00 on the breath analyser machine) shall be immediately suspended and disqualified from the whole event and shall not be allowed in any area under the control of the race officials.

 The penalty for a second offence is suspension from all Events for a period of six (6) months.
 The Race Director shall penalise anyone infringing this rule.